kendallmiller/kendallmiller.github.io/_works/2001-01-01-benelogic.md

 ## IT Operations

-Recruited and directed the IT team that designed and maintained the hosting infrastructure for Benelogic with up to 60 physical servers, and extended SAN with several storage arrays and fully redundant high-performance network, firewalls, hardware load balancing and facilities.
+Recruited and directed the IT team that designed and maintained the hosting infrastructure for Benelogic with up to 60 physical servers, and extended SAN with several storage arrays and fully redundant high-performance network, firewalls, hardware load balancing, and facilities.
 Established success criteria for processes and procedures and facilitated their development.

 ## Product Development